calblueprint/open-music-portal-rails/readme.md

-## United States Open Music Competition - Rails App
+## Open Music Portal - Rails App

 ### Setup

-You will need Ruby 2.0.0 and Rails 4.0.
+You will need Ruby 2.1.1 and Rails 4.1.0.
 Once you have both of those installed, you can run the following:

     bundle install